 As current environmental and social issues become even more serious, Konica Minolta will face even greater risks to its business.
 In the long term, manufacturing will need to be revolutionized to protect the global environment.
 Alternatives will need to be found for fossil fuels and similar resources, and energy efficiency will need to be optimized for both production and product usage.
 In the short and medium terms, fossil resource prices will likely rise, the need for energy conservation will increase further, supply chains could be disrupted due to abnormal weather events, and paperless offices will probably become commonplace.
 Unless it takes suitable measures now, the Group will likely be faced with larger capital expenditures, higher costs, and lost business opportunities.
 Failure to comply with new chemical control regulations, including those that restrict certain chemical content in products, could lead to lost sales opportunities and lower revenues.

 On the other hand, Konica Minolta believes it can create business opportunities by providing solutions to help solve these environmental issues.
-By actively introducing cutting-edge technology and combining it with Konica Minolta's strengths in digital input and output, the Group is transforming itself into a digital company with insight into implicit challenges.
-The aim is to create solutions that help solve social issues.
+By actively introducing cutting-edge technology and combining it with Konica Minolta's strengths in imaging IoT technology and digital input and output, the Group is transforming itself into a digital company with insight into implicit challenges.
+The aim is to create solutions that help resolve social and environmental issues, including climate change.
 With regard to the global environment, the Group is working to address issues such as climate change, resource depletion, and waste by incorporating them into its medium and long-term business strategies.
 For example, environmental impact can be lowered by reducing production, transportation, inventory, and disposal in the manufacturing industry.
 Konica Minolta believes that it is contributing to this solution by providing on-demand equipment for industrial printing of materials such as packaging, labels, and textiles.
 Since excessive paper consumption is an issue in many companies, the Group is promoting a shift to paperless offices by providing digital workplace solutions that improve work flow efficiency.
 The Group is also working to reduce the enormous amount of energy that companies use to perform big data analysis these days, by offering and promoting onsite data analysis in the form of edge computing.
 These efforts illustrate how Konica Minolta sees environmental management as a key business strategy.
 In short, the company believes the purpose of environmental management is both to achieve business expansion and improve environmental issues.